adaltas/node-nikita/src/db/database/index.coffee.md

           port: options.port
           host: options.host
         , (err, exists) ->
-          throw Error "User does not exists: #{user}" if not err and not exists switch options.engine
+          throw Error "DB user does not exists: #{user}" if not err and not exists switch options.engine
           when 'mysql'
             cmd_grant_privileges = db.cmd options, database: "#{options.database}", "GRANT ALL PRIVILEGES ON #{options.database} TO '#{user}';" # FLUSH PRIVILEGES;